-All of our birds are currently housed in line with the ‘Prevention Zone’ established in the UK.
+All of our birds are currently being kept under high levels of biosecurity in line with the ‘Prevention Zone’ established in the UK.

 This is a precautionary measure imposed by the Government to reduce the risks of a strain of bird flu virus known as H5N8 from spreading and to help protect poultry and captive birds in the UK from avian flu.

-There is nothing additional or different that you need to do as a visitor - it just means that you will not see our birds outside as usual (except the rhea) and cannot buy corn to feed them.
-You will however still see some of them in covered runs.
+There is nothing additional or different that you need to do as a visitor - the main impact is that you are unable to buy corn to feed the birds and some birds remain housed in covered runs.